hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 Using the memory bandwidth data, we see that the CASTEP Al Slab performance is a function of both node performance (influenced by both the performance per core and the number of cores per node) and memory bandwidth per core; with higher floating-point performance and memory bandwidth leading to higher CASTEP performance.
 In general, the floating-point performance of the nodes seems to dominate the performance.
 These conclusions is supported by the following facts:

 -   ARCHER (which has the oldest processors in the study) shows the worst performance per node for this benchmark yet has similar memory bandwidth per core to the Tier2 systems with Broadwell generation Xeon processors (Cirrus, Athena, Thomas).
 -   Cirrus, Athena, Thomas have same generation of Broadwell processors, but their performance does not strictly follow node floating point performance.
 It appears that the performance depends on a balance of floating point performance to memory bandwidth per core:

-    -   Cirrus has the lowest performance as it has the slowest cores (2.1 GHz) and the lowest measured memory bandwidth per core (even though the nodes are more powerful than both Thomas and Athena in terms of raw floating-point performance).
+    +   Cirrus has the lowest performance as it has the slowest cores (2.1 GHz) and the lowest measured memory bandwidth per core (even though the nodes are more powerful than both Thomas and Athena in terms of raw floating-point performance).
 Cirrus loses performance due to lack of memory bandwidth per core to allow it to use the floating point performance available.

-    -   Thomas has slightly better performance than Cirrus even though the processors are the same speed.
+    +   Thomas has slightly better performance than Cirrus even though the processors are the same speed.
 The additional performance is likely to come from the higher memory bandwidth available per core.
 Thomas loses performance due to lack of floating point performance per node to use the memory bandwidth available.

-    -   Athena shows the best performance for this generation of processors as it has the best balance between floating-point performance per node to memory bandwidth per core for these systems.
+    +   Athena shows the best performance for this generation of processors as it has the best balance between floating-point performance per node to memory bandwidth per core for these systems.
 Its node floating point performance is higher than Thomas (but lower than Cirrus) and its memory bandwidth per core is higher than Cirrus (but lower than Thomas).
 -   Peta4-Skylake shows the best overall performance for this benchmark as nodes on this system have the highest overall floating-point performance and higher memory bandwidth per core.

 #### 3.1.2 DNA

 We compare the performance of the ARCHER, Cirrus and Peta4-Skylake in [Figure 2](#fig2) below (although technically feasible on the other systems, they currently do not allow standard jobs large enough to run this benchmark).
 The performance is measured in mean SCF cycles per second (i.e. 1 / mean SCF cycle time).
 All the raw data for the plot can be found in the repository linked above.
+This plot shows results for the benchmark with different numbers of shared memory threads per MPI process.

 <a id="fig2"></a>Figure 2: Performance of the large DNA benchmark as a function of number of nodes.

 <img src="img/CASTEP_DNA_perf_large.png" />

-The performance of this benchmark depends critically on the performance of MPI collective operations over the interconnect and we can see that ARCHER performs much better than Cirrus at all core counts and this improvement increases as the core count increases.
-We plan further investigations to understand what causes this difference in performance as there are a range possible reasons (interconnect topology, interconnect performance, MPI library performance, contention for interconnect bandwidth, etc.).
-We will report the results of these investigations in a future update to this paper.
+Best performance is always seen when using the minimum number of threads.
+Depending on the amount memory available per node, the minimum number of threads that can be used on different node counts varies.
+For example, on ARCHER, a single thread can only be used on 256 nodes and above due to each node only having 64 GB of memory available.
+In contrast, on Peta4-Skylake, a single thread can be used on all node counts as the nodes have 192 GB memory.

+The Peta4-Skylake system shows the best performance for the benchmark (as for the smaller Al Slab benchmark described above)

 We are currently liaising with other Tier2 sites to see if this large benchmark can be run outwith their usual queue restrictions to provide further data for comparison.